DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 -  Host: A single compute node within a cluster; often a hypervisor.

--  Primary Storage: A storage resource typically provided to a single cluster for the actual running of instance disk images.
+-  Primary Storage: A storage resource typically provided to a single cluster for the hosting of instance disk images.
 (Zone-wide primary storage is an option, though not typically used.)

 -  Secondary Storage: A zone-wide resource which stores disk templates, ISO